CLI Commands

 Usage

-Some of the commands, such as koel:scan and koel:prune, can be scheduled to run at regular intervals.
+Some commands, such as koel:scan, koel:prune, and koel:clean-up-temp-files can be scheduled to run at regular intervals.
 Instead of setting up individual cron jobs, you can use Koel’s built-in scheduler to automatically handle the commands for you.

 To set up the scheduler, run the koel:scheduler:install command as the web server user (e.g. www-data or nginx):